New Mexico lawmakers reconvene to consider legalizing pot

-SANTA FE, N.M.
-(AP) — New Mexico lawmakers are responding to the call of Democratic Gov. Michelle Lujan Grisham to try and forge an agreement on legalizing recreational marijuana in a special legislative session that convenes at noon on Tuesday.
+SANTA FE, N.M (AP) — New Mexico lawmakers are responding to the call of Democratic Gov. Michelle Lujan Grisham to try and forge an agreement on legalizing recreational marijuana in a special legislative session that convened Tuesday.

 Legalization has won state House approval for three consecutive years but failed to gain full approval, despite support from an array of proponents.
 Lujan Grisham has hailed the industry’s potential to create jobs and a stable new source of revenue for the state.

-Lawmakers are likely to bring forward two bills that provide a regulatory framework for the industry and focus secondly on social justice concerns, such as the expungement of past marijuana convictions and support for communities that have suffered from criminalization of marijuana and aggressive policing.
+Lawmakers brought forward three bills that provide a regulatory framework for the industry, focus secondly on expungement proceedings for past marijuana convictions and finally provide initial funding for roadway safety and new court costs.

+Proposed reforms would make cannabis consumption legal for adults 21 and over, with an initial excise tax on sales of 12% that would rise to 18% over time.

+The spending bill ran into immediate resistance from lawmakers who said it was improper to bundle together expenses for marijuana policy reforms and the price tag for holding a special legislative session.
+It was put on hold pending negotiations.

 New Mexico doesn’t allow legislation by ballot initiative, but voters last year ousted hardline opponents of recreational marijuana from the state Senate.